dmathijs/c-7.0-in-a-nutshell/chapters/chapter 5/notes.md

 - Entity Framework Core
 - LINQ to SQL (.NET framework only)

-LINQ to SSQL is simpler than entity framework and has historically produced better SQL.
+LINQ to SQL is simpler than entity framework and has historically produced better SQL.
 Entity framework is more flexible in that you can create ellaborate mappings.

 ## Web API vs MVC API